lauraxxsantos/Portfolio_LauraSantos/final-project-part-two.md

 1. Executive Summary
     -  Why is this topic important, who it affects and what are the call to actions for FEMA
 2. Natural Disaster Rates in the United States
     - Graph with trend of natural disasters in the U.S.
     - describe overall natural disaster trends.
 Which is more prevalent
 3. Impacts of Natural Disasters: Homelessness, Deaths, and Economic Damage
     - Impacts that natural disasters have on people and communities
     - Graph with homelessness rates
     - Graph on deaths
     - Graphs on economic damages (emphasis on costs incurred because preparedness is low)
 4. Case Study: Hurricane Harvey
     - emphasize that natural disasters affect more heavily populations that are already vulnerable
-5. Disparities in Preparedness: Income, Sociodemographically Disadvantaged, Disability
+6. Disparities in Preparedness: Income, Sociodemographically Disadvantaged, Disability
-    - include graphs with disparities that exist within different groups in Income, Sociodemographic status, Disability status
+    - Include graphs with disparities that exist within different groups in Income, Sociodemographic status, Disability status
-6. Where FEMA Intervenes
+8. Where FEMA Intervenes
        - what is the work FEMA does now
-7. Call to Action for further FEMA intervention
+10. Call to Action for further FEMA intervention
     - where FEMA can intervene

 # User research